 - Supporting project management and capacity building through the development of a monitoring and evaluation system, support to the decentralization of the education sector management and community participation in the decision making and school governance.

 While previous GPE funding focused primarily on access, the current GPE program is geared to increasing quality.
 The funding has begun contributing to progress in the education sector with the following results:

-- All primary schools (8,135 in 2016) now have quality improvement plans and have received grants for their implementation.
+- All primary schools (8,135 in 2016) now have quality improvement plans and have received grants to support their implementation.

 - 98% of schools have functional school management committees that are fully trained and involved in school governance, compared to 10% in 2012

 - 190 out of 200 new schools have been constructed to improve access to primary education in remote areas.